 | Former Name | Imbellus, PSG (Problem Solving Game) |

 Note: McKinsey retired the Ecosystem Building scenario globally in mid-2025.
 Candidates today see Sea Wolf and Redrock Study.
-Older prep materials that describe "picking 8 species from 39" are referencing the retired format.
+Older prep materials that describe "picking 8 species from 39" are referencing the retired format — a food-chain building task where each species reportedly had to sit inside its terrain ranges (elevation, temperature) and receive enough calories from what it ate without depleting the species below it.

 Given a set of microbes with different properties, select the combinations that perform best across multiple ocean sites.
 Each site has distinct conditions — you iterate on your choices and refine based on how combinations perform.